jk-neha/jk-neha/README.md

-# 💫 About Me:
+# 🌼 About Me:
 I am currently seeking opportunities as a fresher with internship experience, actively working toward becoming a Python Developer.
 I am passionate about collaborating on Python, AI, and Machine Learning projects to strengthen both my practical knowledge and industry skills.<br><br>At present, I am learning Python, FastAPI, MySQL, PostgreSQL, along with Artificial Intelligence and Machine Learning concepts.
-I am looking forward to connecting with collaborators who can help me grow, improve my coding abilities, and gain real-world development experience 🚀<br><br>I am especially interested in understanding more about practical software development, project building, and real-time implementation of AI/ML solutions.<br><br>Fun fact: The first computer was built by a woman 👩‍💻—and while computing may seem complex at first, as women, we have the power to decode and master it with logic, creativity, and persistence 💡✨
+I am looking forward to connecting with collaborators who can help me grow, improve my coding abilities, and gain real-world development experience 🚀<br><br>I am especially interested in understanding more about practical software development, project building, and real-time implementation of AI/ML solutions.<br><br>Fun fact: The first computer was built by a woman 🌷👩‍💻—and while computing may seem complex at first, as women, we have the power to decode and master it with logic, creativity, and persistence 💡✨

 ## 🌐 Socials: